 This prolific, easy-to-grow JSS Exclusive is one of our all-time home-garden favorites.
 But it is a tried-and-true winner for the market gardener as well, because 'Happy Rich' produces side shoots that are ready to eat much sooner than most other broccoli types, requiring only about 50 days between planting and harvesting, and it continues produces for a prolonged harvest.
 Its dark-green florets resemble small heads of broccoli; its stems remain tender and sweet, rather than becoming tough and fibrous like most standard broccolis; and its leaves are tender and edible as well.
 It also performs much better under heat, drought, or fertility stress than standard broccoli.

-Although widely known as purple-sprouting broccoli, some varieties of this group have white flowers, and we often refer to them as the winter-sprouting broccolis.
+Although widely known as winter-sprouting and purple-sprouting broccoli, some varieties of this group have white flowers, and we often refer to them as the late-sprouting broccolis.
 Long cherished in milder-winter areas of the United Kingdom, we believe there is also strong potential in areas of the US market for this type.

 The key to success is meeting their vernalization requirement.
 As touched upon in the introduction, vernalization is a process involving exposure over time to cold temperatures, and it is necessary for the plant to transition from its leafy/vegetative phase into its flowering/reproductive, or heading stage.
 Take note that the primary governing variable in this process is time, whereas the secondary variable is temperature.